kanehuang233/LJP-for-Herwig-and-Pythia/README.md

 # LJP-for-Herwig-and-Pythia
 This is code for generating Primary LJP plots from existing ROOT files.
 An installation of Pythia 8 installation is included.
+It is based on [this](https://github.com/cesarecazzaniga/LJP) and [this](https://github.com/Kla1m/SVJ-explore-parameters).
 ## Installation:
 ### Delphes and Pythia8